 WARNING: Spoilers spoken here.
 4 – Ivory Otter The votes are in, and the object from the forth Kate Shugak novel, A Cold-Blooded Business, is the little ivory otter (although I was tempted to make it the turtle).
 Kate bought her otter at Alaska Native Arts & Crafts, which was a real store at the Sunshine Mall on Fourth Avenue in Anchorage.
 The store is no longer there, alas, but the proprietor, Pauline, was a lovely woman from Southeast who always wore a frog pin as she was a member of the Tlingit Frog Clan.
 I liked visiting with her so much that I put her in the book.

 Wilson Oozeva, who carved Kate’s otter, was a real Alaska Native artist from Gambell.
 You can see more of his work here.
-There are a lot of amazingly talented carvers but he was one of the best.
+There are a lot of amazingly talented carvers and he was one of the best.

 …an ivory otter caught her eye.
 Up on his hind legs in the midst of a menagerie sculpted from soapstone, antler, jade and wood, tiny paws held just so, thick tail disposed in a graceful curve, whiskers immaculately groomed, he stood just three inches high, black eyes bright with curiosity, every detail faithfully and exquisitely rendered.
 He was irresistible.